Universal Supercritical Behavior in Global Monopole-Charged AdS Black Holes: Supercritical Crossover

-To validate the theoretical scaling relations, we present numerical verification of the scaling law for the ordering field $P$ along the supercritical crossover lines $L^{\pm}$ in Fig. \ref{fig:scaling}(A) for the extended phase space.
-The numerical data (scatters) are in excellent agreement with the power-law fits (solid lines), where the exponents are fixed by the mean-field universality class, and the coefficients $\alpha_{\pm}$ are obtained from fitting.
-Furthermore, the phase diagram in terms of reduced variables is shown in Fig. \ref{fig:contour}(A), which displays the coexistence line, critical isochore, and the $L^{\pm}$ lines, along with a color map of the corresponding thermodynamic response function.
+In Fig.~\ref{fig:scaling}(A), we consider three cases ($\zeta=0$, 0.5 and 0.9).
+The numerical data (scatters denoted by filled markers and empty markers for $L^+$ and $L^-$ respectively) are in excellent agreement with the power-law fits (solid lines), where the exponents are fixed by the mean-field universality class (\(\beta = 1/2\), \(\gamma = 1\)), and the coefficients $\alpha_{\pm}$ (listed in Table~\ref{table:coefficients}) are obtained from fitting.
+The results clearly show that the critical exponents (e.g., the $\Delta T^\frac{3}{2}$ scaling of the crossover branches) remain unchanged, while only the prefactors ($\alpha_\pm$), which encode the nonuniversal critical parameters, vary with $\zeta$.
+This confirms that the monopole parameter does not alter the universality class of the phase transition, in full agreement with our analytical mean‑field analysis.
+Furthermore, the phase diagram in terms of reduced variables ($\Delta T=T/T_c-1$ and $\Delta P=P/P_c-1$) is shown in Fig.~\ref{fig:contour}(A), which displays the coexistence line, critical isochore, and the $L^{\pm}$ lines, along with a color map of the corresponding thermodynamic response function.
+These lines originate at the critical point and smoothly divide the supercritical region into distinct thermodynamic zones.
+The reduced phase diagram in Fig.~\ref{fig:contour} appears unchanged under variation of $\zeta$, this is a consequence of our normalization by the critical parameters.
+In physical units, increasing $\zeta$ from 0 to 0.9 (corresponding to Fig.~\ref{fig:scaling}) dramatically shrinks the phase diagram: the critical point $(T_c, P_c)$ moves toward the origin, and the entire coexistence curve, Widom line, and $L^\pm$ branches are compressed into a smaller region of the $P-T$plane.
+Correspondingly, the isothermal compressibility $\kappa_T$ exhibits sharper peaks concentrated near the $L^\pm$ lines, reflecting the enhanced critical fluctuations as $\zeta$ approaches unity.
+In the limit $\zeta \rightarrow 1$, the critical temperature and pressure vanish, and the phase diagram collapses to a point, indicating that the small/large black hole transition is completely suppressed by the extreme solid angle deficit.
+Since the reduced phase diagram itself shows no discernible $\zeta-$dependence, we have chosen to present only the representative case $\zeta=0.5$ in Fig.~\ref{fig:contour} for clarity.
 These figures confirm the universal crossover structure derived analytically.
-This construction captures the universal features of black hole criticality in direct analogy with ordinary fluid systems near the liquid-gas critical point.
+This construction captures the universal features of black hole criticality in direct analogy with ordinary fluid systems near the liquid-gas critical point (see \cite{Wang:2025ctk} for details).